Western to the World

-Western to the World (WttW) will provide our health and medical research students and academics the resources to partner with pre-eminent international experts by supporting an extended research period overseas.
+Western to the World will provide our health and medical research students and academics with the resources to partner with pre-eminent international experts by supporting an extended research period overseas.

-Through this program we will build our research capacity at Western and bring international expertise to bear on the health outcomes in our region.
+The program will build our research capacity at Western Sydney University and bring international expertise to impact on the health outcomes in our region.
 In turn, we will transfer our own leading research to international colleagues and their communities.

 We invite PhD candidates and their academic supervisors to join us in this exciting program and help us build impact across our international community.

 Western to the World is open to our highest performing PhD candidates working in areas of strength in health and medical research.
-In gaining access to international leading researchers and innovators, our students will enjoy a unique research training and networking experience, making important industry contacts while contributing to the international research community.
+In gaining access to international leading researchers and innovators, our research candidates will enjoy a unique research training and networking experience, make important industry contacts and contribute to the international research community.